DeisData/deisdata.github.io/r/data-visualization/index.md

 ![](/assets/images/r/data-visualization/histogram-1.png)

-Like with our scatter plot, we can separate out species with colo, here specified with `fill`.
+Like with our scatter plot, we can separate out species with color, here specified with `fill`.

 ``` r